renpy/renpy/sphinx/source/screens.rst

     Generally, this is is used with a `value` that stores the input into a variable, so the action can access it.

+.. screen-property:: arrowkeys

+    If True (the default), the arrow keys can be used to move the caret left and right within the input.
+If False, arrow keys are ignored, making them available for other uses, like changing focus.

 It also takes: